Verbal subgroups of hyperbolic groups have infinite width: Introduction

 The results above show that in the presence of negative curvature the verbal width is not a very sensitive characteristic of verbal subgroups.
 In this case it seems more convenient to consider a more smooth {\em stable } $w$-length, which is defined for an element $g \in w(G)$ as the limit $\lim_{n\to \infty}\frac{l_w(g^n)}{n}$.
 It is known that the stable commutator length relates to an $L^1$ filling norm with rational coefficients, introduced by Gromov in \cite{Gr1}, see also Gersten's paper \cite{Ger}.
 In \cite{Gr2} Gromov studied stable commutator length and its relation with bounded cohomology.
 We refer to a book \cite{Cal1} by Calegary on stable length of elements in groups.
 Interestingly, Calegari showed in \cite{Cal2} that if a group $G$ satisfies a non-trivial law then the stable commutator length is equal to 0 for every element from $[G,G]$.
 So it seems the verbal width and stable length operate nicely in very different classes of groups.

 We formulate a few open problems on verbal width in infinite groups.
-The first one, if true, would make proofs of many results easier. \begin{problem} Is it true that finite extensions of virtually parabolic groups are virtually parabolic? \end{problem} Notice, that in general, verbal parabolicity is not a geometric property.
+The first one, if true, would make proofs of many results easier. \begin{problem} Is it true that finite extensions of verbally parabolic groups are verbally parabolic? \end{problem} Notice that in general, verbal parabolicity is not a geometric property.
 Indeed, there is a group $H$ with finite commutator width (the commutator width is equal to 1 in $H$), but some of its finite extensions has infinite commutator width \cite[Exercise 3.2.2]{Segal}, so infinite width is not preserved by quasi-isometries.
 The second problem is an attempt to clarify if interesting groups without free subgroups can be verbally parabolic.
-It seems all known verbally parabolic groups have free non-abelian subgroups. \begin{problem} Is Thompson group $V$ verbally parabolic? \end{problem}
+It seems all known verbally parabolic groups have free non-abelian subgroups. \begin{problem} For which group words $w$ is $w$-width of Thompson group $F$ finite?
+Same question about Grigorchuk's group. \end{problem}

+We are grateful to Y.~Matsuda for his observation that, since the commutator subgroup of Thompson group $F$ is uniformly perfect~\cite{CFP}, the group $F$ has finite commutator width.
+It was shown in \cite{LMU} that the Grigorchuk group $\Gamma$ also has finite commutator width.
+The question remains open for other words.

 In general, verbal sets $w[G]$ contain a lot of information about the group $G$.
 For example, the Membership Problem (MP) to the set $w[G]$ in $G$ is equivalent of solving in $G$ the homogeneous equations of the type $w(X) = g$, where $g \in G$.
 Notice, that the Diophantine Problem (of solvability of arbitrary equations) is decidable in a free group $F$ \cite{Mak}, so the verbal sets are decidable.
 However, the actual algorithmic or formal language theoretic complexity of verbal sets in $F$ is unknown.